 Chances of the Rays moving to Montreal?
 60%

-The D-backs are another team under the thumb of a stadium contract that has them trapped in their current confines until 2017.
+The D-backs are another team under the thumb of a stadium contract that has them trapped in their current confines for a while.
 But some recent finagling with local officials gives them a chance to get a new ballpark earlier if they can find a place for it and fund it.

 Chances of it happening?
 40%

 Chances of the D-backs moving to Mexico City?
 20%

 If You Build It, They Will Come . . .
 Maybe

 Despite some of the new ballpark proposals having a slim chance of happening, the thought of a new venue is always something for fans to look forward to.
 But only if it is done right.
 Miami has a very new facility that looks more like an art museum than a baseball stadium.
 Atlanta has the newest ballpark, and—despite it being a slick facility—it is a downgrade from their previous home of Ted Turner Field.